 Brains Base did a spectacular job in producing this anime.
 The art is marvelous in all respects.
 The scenery, the character designs, and the animations makes Tonari quite a relaxing spectacle.
 The character designs are flawless.
 My heart often skips a beat when I see the characters blush or smile.
 It’s so cute and heart-warming.
 Seriously.
 Who needs moe?
 The voice actors, particularly Haruka Tomatsu, did a masterful job in portraying their respective characters.
-The script also came off incredibly natural.
-Brains Base did it again!
+The script flowed perfectly with the characters, and came off as “incredibly natural”.

-This review is relatively short because my goal is to spread the word about Tonari no Kaibutsu-kun.
+This review is relatively short and to the point, because the goal is to spread the word about this show.
 For those of you who haven't done so, add Tonari to your plan-to-watch list!
 I can’t remember the last time I enjoyed a rom-com to this magnitude.
-Toradora! and School Rumble comes to mind, and ironically, the stories are awfully similar. read more
+Toradora! and School Rumble comes to mind, and ironically, the stories are awfully relatable.

 26 of 26 episodes seen